Peter Watts (author): Personal life

-Watts obtained a Bachelor of Science degree in 1980 and a Master of Science degree in 1983, both from the University of Guelph, Ontario.
-He obtained his Ph.D from the University of British Columbia in Vancouver, British Columbia, from the Department of Zoology and Resource Ecology, in 1991.

 In December 2009, Watts was detained at the Canada–United States border by U.S. Customs and Border Protection (CBP) to perform a reportedly random search of the rental vehicle he was driving.
 Watts is alleged to have assaulted a CBP Officer and was turned over to local authorities to face charges.
 According to an officer, the authorities used pepper spray to subdue Watts after Watts became aggressive toward officers.
 According to Watts, he was assaulted, punched in the face, pepper-sprayed, and thrown in jail for the night.
 The officer later admitted in court that he had punched Watts.
 A jury found Watts guilty of obstructing a U.S. Customs and Border Protection officer.
 He faced a maximum sentence of 2 years in prison.
 Watts blogged about his sentence saying that because of how the law was written, his asking, "What is the problem?", was enough to convict him of non-compliance.
 In April 2010, he was given a suspended sentence and a fine.
 However, due to immigration laws, Watts' felony conviction prevents him from re-entering the United States.

-In February 2011, he contracted the rare disease necrotizing fasciitis in his leg, which he has blogged about on his website.
+In February 2011, Watts contracted the rare disease necrotizing fasciitis in his leg, which he has blogged about on his website.

 He married fellow Canadian author Caitlin Sweet in August 2011.